Teaching

 I supervise PhD, Masters and Honours theses in the fields of political parties, public attitudes, representation and the quality of democracy.
 If you are interested in being supervised by me, please contact me with a short synopsis of your project and a short CV.

-I currently supervise one PhD student at ANU:
+I currently supervise four PhD students at ANU:

-- Illiberal Executives and Voter Responses (Bermond Scoggins)
+- Illiberal Executives and Voter Responses (Bermond Scoggins), associate supervisor.

 I have supervised to successful graduation: